 If you are building a kegerator for your home or a draft system that won’t receive a high-level of use, then chrome-plated faucets are still a viable option for you.
 Just be sure to monitor the level of wear over time.

 Stainless Steel Draft Beer Faucets

-Since stainless steel is a premium construction material.
-After years of use and exposure to low-level acidity from both the beer itself and various cleaning agents, a traditional chrome-plated faucet may begin to corrode and impart unwelcome flavors to your brew, but stainless steel resists corrosion.
-For that reason, stainless steel is a must if you want to dispense wine, coffee, or cocktails on tap because the acidity in these beverages will almost immediately corrode the finish of a plated-brass faucet and render whatever winds up in your glass undrinkable.
+Since stainless steel is less susceptible to corrosion it makes it a much more sanitary option because it is much more resistant to the formation of bacteria.
+For that reason, stainless steel is a must if you want to dispense wine on tap, coffee on tap, kombucha on tap or cocktails on tap because the acidity in these beverages will almost immediately corrode the finish of a plated-brass faucet and render whatever winds up in your glass undrinkable.

 Most of these faucets also feature premium 304 stainless steel construction that will last forever, without ever impacting the flavor of your brew.
 This makes Perlick a perfect option for dispensing coffee, wine, or cocktails as well.

-Nitro Stout Draft Beer Faucets
+Intertap Draft Beer Faucets

 Intertap draft beer faucets are newer to the draft industry.
 Their forward-sealing design uses a sliding shuttle inside the faucet that holds the o-ring perfectly in position allowing a more reliable connection to be made with the seal. to close the faucet and stop the flow of beer.

 The one feature that really makes Intertap faucets stand out is the interchangeable spouts that you can swap in and out.
 It gives the faucet a Swiss Army knife-like feel to it because you can easily change the spouts by unscrewing them, and screwing on a new one.
 There are no tools needed, and you do not need to disassemble any other components.